Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 #### Manual SCS Installation Using Template

 1. Connect to the SCS VM as `root` User
+1. 1.
+Change to work directory and ensure the directory is empty:
+   `rm -rf /tmp/workdir/*; cd /tmp/workdir`
 1. Launch SCS Unattended install replacing `<target vm hostname>` with the SCS VM hostname:

      ```bash